 The EC2-B is an ergonomic mouse and is shaped perfectly for the palm grip.
 This is a mouse known specifically for its ideal shape.

-It is of average/high weight at around 95g so should suit most players unless they are accustomed to very light mice.
+The mouse itself is fairly heavy at 95g so should suit most players unless they are accustomed to very light mice.

 I would recommend it for hand sizes of around 17.5cm – 20cm hands.
-If you have larger hands then you should look at the EC1-B which is the exact same.
+If you have larger hands then you should look at the EC1-B or Skoll.

 The mouse 1 and 2 buttons have a nice tactile click and an average travel time.
 The side buttons are decent but not as good as the as the G Pro Wireless.